Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Global coordinates for non-elliptic webs

 \subsection{Local coordinates from Fock-Goncharov theory}

 We define an explicit \textit{Fock-Goncharov local coordinate function} $\themap{\triang}^\mathrm{FG}: \webbasis{\triang} \to \Zpos^7$ valued in non-negative integers.

-By Property (1) in Definition \ref{def:local-coordinate-function}, it suffices to define $\themap{\triang}^\mathrm{FG}$ on connected local webs in $\webbasis{\triang}$.
+By property (1) in Definition \ref{def:local-coordinate-function}, it suffices to define $\themap{\triang}^\mathrm{FG}$ on connected local webs in $\webbasis{\triang}$.
 By Proposition \ref{prop:honeycomb-webs}, these come in one of exactly eight types $H_n^\text{out}$, $H_n^\text{in}$, $R_1$, $L_1$, $R_2$, $L_2$, $R_3$, $L_3$ illustrated in Figure \ref{fig:triangle-hilbert-basis}.
 In the figure, note that in the two top left triangles we have, for visibility, drawn the local pictures $\left< H_n^\text{out} \right>$ and $\left< H_n^\text{in} \right>$ as a short-hand for the actual $n$-out-honeycomb-web $H_n^\text{out}$ and $n$-in-honeycomb-web $H_n^\text{in}$, respectively; see Definition \ref{def:triangle-local-picture}.
 It is immediate that $\themap{\triang}^\mathrm{FG}$ satisfies property (3) and the first part of (2).
 The second part of (2) follows by the invertibility of the matrix $\left( \begin{smallmatrix} 2 & 1 \\ 1 & 2 \end{smallmatrix} \right)$.
 We will check property (4) in \S \ref{sec:knutson-tao-positive-integer-cone}.

-\begin{remark} $ $ \begin{enumerate} \item Xie \cite{XieArxiv13} writes down the same local coordinates (up to a multiplicative factor of~3) for $R_1$, $L_1$, $R_2$, $L_2$, $R_3$, $L_3$ as well as the 1-honeycomb-webs $H_1^\text{out}$ and $H_1^\text{in}$. \item The definition of these local coordinates can be checked experimentally by studying the highest terms of the Fock-Goncharov $\mathrm{SL}_3$-trace polynomials; see the Introduction. \item The analogous coordinates in the $\mathrm{SL}_2$-setting are geometric intersection numbers; see the Introduction.
-In contrast, these $\mathrm{SL}_3$-coordinates depend crucially on the orientation of the surface. \end{enumerate} \end{remark}
+\begin{remark} $ $ \begin{enumerate} \item Xie \cite{XieArxiv13} writes down the same local coordinates (up to a multiplicative factor of 3) for $R_1$, $L_1$, $R_2$, $L_2$, $R_3$, $L_3$ as well as the 1-honeycomb-webs $H_1^\text{out}$ and $H_1^\text{in}$. \item The definition of these local coordinates can be checked experimentally by studying the highest terms of the Fock-Goncharov $\mathrm{SL}_3$-trace polynomials; see the introduction as well as \cite[Proposition 5.80]{KimArxiv20} (and \cite[Proposition 3.15]{kim2021mutation}).
+Moreover, it appears that these coordinates fit into a broader geometric context \hbox{\cite[Theorem 8.22(2)]{SunGeomFunctAnal20}}. \item The coordinates in the $\mathrm{SL}_2$-setting are geometric intersection numbers; see the introduction.
+In contrast, the $\mathrm{SL}_3$-coordinates depend on the choice of orientation of~$\surf$. \end{enumerate} \end{remark}